 What Is The Process Electric Fireplaces Use To Create The Visual Effects?

-While the name DuraFlame is known because of their fire starting logs, the two most popular brands on this list are Dimplex and MagikFlame.
+While the name DuraFlame is known because of its fire-starting logs, the two most popular brands on this list are Dimplex and MagikFlame.
 Dimplex has a few decent models, the Dimplex Opti Myst, the Dimplex XHD, and the Dimplex Revillusion.
 While the XHD and Revillusion have their own technologies, the Opti Myst uses water vapor with colored lights projecting onto it to simulate a 3D fire.

 However, if you want the best electric fireplace visual effects, you want a MagikFlame product.
 Inside of the electric firebox of these products, there sits a fireplace log set where completely realistic hologram flames are projected onto them.
 They flicker and even have embers that float around.